 Reading more:

-Physical exercise is not only beneficial for your overall well-being but can also help alleviate anxiety.
+Physical exercise is not only beneficial for your overall well‑being but can also help alleviate anxiety.
 Engage in light physical activity before your performance to release endorphins and reduce stress.
-Take a short walk, do some stretching exercises, or perform gentle yoga poses.
+Take a short walk, do some stretching exercises, or perform gentle yoga poses on a comfortable yoga mat.
 Physical activity can help relax your muscles, improve blood flow, and lower anxiety levels.

 Aromatherapy involves using scents to promote relaxation and reduce anxiety.
 Find a scent that has a calming effect on you, such as lavender, chamomile, or vanilla.
-Use essential oils or scented candles before your performance to create a soothing atmosphere.
-Inhaling these calming scents can help calm your mind and reduce nervousness.
+You might try a bottle of lavender essential oil or Chamomile essential oil.
+Pair the oil with an essential oil diffuser to fill the room with a soothing aroma, or light a vanilla scented candle.
+Inhaling these calming scents can help settle your mind and reduce nervousness.

 Progressive muscle relaxation is a technique that involves systematically tensing and then relaxing different muscle groups in your body.
 Start by tensing a specific group of muscles, such as your hands or shoulders, and hold the tension for several seconds.
 Then, release the tension and allow the muscles to relax completely.
 Move through different muscle groups, gradually releasing any physical tension.
+Some people find a foam roller helpful for loosening tight areas before this practice.
 This exercise promotes overall relaxation and can alleviate anxiety symptoms.

 Listening to calming music can have a profound effect on reducing performance anxiety.
 Choose instrumental tracks with slow rhythms and soft melodies that evoke relaxation.
-Take a few moments before your performance to listen to this music, allowing it to soothe your nerves and create a peaceful mindset.
+Put on a pair of noise‑cancelling headphones to block out distractions and fully immerse yourself in the soothing sounds.
+Take a few moments before your performance to listen, allowing the music to soothe your nerves and create a peaceful mindset.

 Reading more: